GenesysCloudBlueprints/aws-eventbridge-analytics-detail-events-blueprint/blueprint/index-tmp.md

 ## Solution components

 * [Genesys Cloud CX](https://www.genesys.com/genesys-cloud "Goes to Genesys Cloud CX page") - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-* [Terraform](https://www.terraform.io/ "Goes to the Terraform page") - An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
-Terraform codifies cloud APIs into declarative configuration files.
+* [Terraform](https://www.terraform.io/ "Goes to the Terraform page") - An open-source framework for managing cloud- and prem-based infrastructure services via a CLI.
 * [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Goes to the CX as Code page") - A tool to declaratively manage Genesys Cloud resources and configuration across organizations using Terraform.
 * [AWS Terraform Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs "Goes to the AWS Terraform Provider page") - Life cycle management of AWS resources, including EC2, Lambda, EKS, ECS, VPC, S3, RDS, DynamoDB, and more.
 * [Amazon EventBridge](https://aws.amazon.com/eventbridge/ "Goes to the Amazon EventBridge page") - A scalable, serverless event bus that streams real-time data to selected targets based on custom routing rules.